Frequently Asked Questions

 - Is Gutenberg College accredited?

-Gutenberg College is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [PO Box 328, Forest, VA 24551; Telephone: 434.525.9539; e-mail: email@example.com] having been awarded Accredited status as a Category II institution by the TRACS Accreditation Commission on November 3, 2009; this status is effective for a period of five years.
+Gutenberg College is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [PO Box 328, Forest, VA 24551; Telephone: 434.525.9539; e-mail: email@example.com] having been awarded Reaffirmation I of its Accredited status as a Category II institution by the TRACS Accreditation Commission on October 21, 2014.
+This status is effective for a period of ten years.
 TRACS is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
 Therefore Gutenberg College is included in the federal Department of Education’s list of accredited institutions.

 - Does Gutenberg College admit foreign students into its program?